BradleyMatera/Port3/README.md

     App->>LocalStorage: Store Access Token
     App->>Spotify API: Make Authenticated Requests
     Spotify API-->>App: Respond with User Data

 ```

+# Spotify Authentication Flow Documentation

+## Process Overview

+1. **User Initiates Login**
+   * The user clicks the "Login with Spotify" button on the app's interface.
+This action triggers the authentication process.

+2. **App Requests Authentication**
+   * The app sends a request to the API endpoint `/api/auth/spotify`, which initiates the OAuth process.

+3. **API Communicates with Spotify**
+   * The API forwards a request to Spotify's authentication URL.
+This request includes key details like the Client ID, Redirect URI, requested scope (permissions), and a randomly generated state to prevent CSRF attacks.

+4. **Spotify Prompts the User**
+   * Spotify displays an authentication screen asking the user to approve the app's access to their account.
+This typically includes permissions to view profile data, playback, or playlists.

+5. **User Approves Access**
+   * The user grants permission, confirming the app's requested access.

+6. **Spotify Sends an Authorization Code**
+   * Spotify sends an auth code to the API via the callback URL.
+This code is temporary and needs to be exchanged for a token.

+7. **API Exchanges Code for Token**
+   * The API sends the auth code to Spotify in exchange for an access token.
+The token allows the app to make authorized requests on behalf of the user.

+8. **Spotify Responds with Access Token**
+   * Spotify returns the access token (and sometimes a refresh token) to the API.
+This token is the key to accessing Spotify's data.

+9. **App Stores the Token**
+   * The app saves the token (e.g., in localStorage) for subsequent API calls.
+This step prevents the need for the user to log in repeatedly.

+10. **Authenticated Requests to Spotify API**
+    * The app uses the access token to fetch user-specific data, like their profile, playlists, or top tracks, and displays it on the interface.

 ### 🎵 Music Discovery